Gluten Free Double Chocolate Peppermint Cookies

 Chocolate cookie balls on baking sheet with peppermint candy cane chips on top

-• The dough is a bit softer than traditional cookie dough so don’t be alarmed.
-This helps it be moist.
+• The dough is a bit softer than traditional cookie dough so don't be alarmed.
+This helps the cookies stay moist.

 Gluten free double chocolate peppermint cookies on wooden board surrounded by candy canes and red and white dish towel